-Gives a base scope to a collection of objects.
+Opens and assigns a base namespace scope to a collection of objects.
 All object names defined within the scope act relative to Location.
-Notice that Location does not have to be below the surrounding scope.
-Notice also that the Scope term does not create objects, but only locates objects in the namespace; the located objects are created by other ASL terms.
+Notice that Location does not have to be below the surrounding scope, but can refer to any location within the namespace.
+The Scope term itself does not create objects, but only locates objects in the namespace; the located objects are created by other ASL terms.